 In the briefest of summaries, researchers are finding interesting links between our gut and our brain.
-There’s increasing belief that the conversation could be two-way with critical information that may affect mood travelling from our digestive system to our brain.
+There’s increasing belief (and accompanying research) that the conversation could be two-way with critical information that may affect mood travelling from our digestive system to our brain.

 If there is a two-way conversation between my belly and brain, I want my belly to engage in that conversation in the most healthy manner possible.
 Time to improve the quality of my gut flora.

 Time to engage with the world of probiotics!

 I’ve introduced two new items to my diet.
 Yakult is a small probiotic drink that I down in two gulps each morning.
 That was easy.

 Harder was finding yoghurt that I would eat everyday.
 Most of the big brands are too sweet, and at the other end of the scale are the tart ones.
 A bit of trial and error, and I found two that suit.

 There was one other change.
 When I added the yoghurt, I dropped the ice cream.
 There wasn’t room for both.

 I didn’t expect change to be immediate.
 It takes time for gut bacteria to grow and colonise.
 I kept exercising.
 There were still some tears during the first week.
 By the second week, I was feeling so much better.
 Given how much better I now feel, that last statement is actually an understatement.

 A couple of points to note.
 First, this is not about eliminating sadness.
 It is an important human emotion that we cannot do without.
 Second, this is not about eliminating the usual cycle of hormone-related female moods.
 They are still there, but possibly not as extreme?